zach-chairez/New-Site/content/post/polynomial-regression/index.md

 ---
 # CSE 5334:  Assignment #2

-Goal:  The goal of this assignment is to learn the concept of overfitting using Polynomial Regression.
+$\textbf{Goal:}$  The goal of this assignment is to learn the concept of overfitting using Polynomial Regression.
+We'll generate synthesized data and split them into training and testing data.
+We'll create polynomial models of different degrees and check their performance.
+We'll also briefly discuss the process of $L2$ regularization and its impact on the performance of the polynomial models.

-## I can talk about the computational time differences/pros/cons using Linear Algebra functions from numpy versus numerical methods like using gradient descent to minimize our objective function (root mean square error).
+$\textbf{References:}$
+* The basic construction of the objective functions and iteration scheme for computing objective function values throughout each algorithm is a common system used in machine learning.
+However, the main resources I referred to were the slides presented in the lectures of my CSE 5334 Data Mining course in Fall 2021 at the University of Texas at Arlington taught by Dr. Deokgun Park whose website can be found [here](https://crystal.uta.edu/~park/).
+* The code and analysis throughout this post is entirely original with regard to the above comment.

 ```python